 The state’s micro-cluster strategy, announced this fall, required school-based testing for schools to stay open for in-person learning.
 At a press conference on Monday, Jan.
 5, Governor Andrew Cuomo said that schools in counties with COVID-19 positivity rates greater than 9% need to test for COVID-19, and if their rates are below that of the community, they can stay open.

 On Jan.
 8, the Albany County Health Department informed K-12 schools in the county that they could begin testing.
-More information on COVID testing of students and staff will be shared as soon as it is available.
+Surveillance COVID-19 testing in GCSD schools began on Jan.
+15 and is expected to be complete by Friday, Feb.
+5. Test results will be shared with families and staff.

 COVID Testing at School

-Our planning is based on the assumption that testing at school will be necessary.
-Testing will be done at school by a school nurse trained to administer a BinaxNow rapid test.
+Testing is done at each school by a school nurse trained to administer a BinaxNOW rapid test.
 This is a minimally invasive shallow swab test involving a swab (similar to a Q-tip) going in the front of the nose.

 A few key points to know:

 - Remote-only students and staff will not be tested.